vanntastic/fancy_box_rails_plugin/README.markdown

 The fancy_box helper method simply generates an inline div that allows you to add a title as well.

 EXAMPLE :

+     # Standard fancy box container
      fancy_box :title => "My Special Box" do
        #This is my special box with content
      end

+     # Standard fancy box container with a link
+     fancy_box :title => "My Special Box", :link => "Open Special Box" do
+       #This is my special box with content
+     end

 OPTIONS :

     :title => "A title for your fancy_box"
-    :title_tag => The tag that will wrap the title, defaults to h3 :title_options => html options for your title_tag
-    :options => standard html options
+    :options => standard html options for the container :link => "Name of link"
+    OR
+    :link => {:content => "Name of link", link_to_box_options}

 This plugin covers the 80% use case, that basically means that it will help you create fancy boxes using convention over configuration, if you need to configure fancy_box open up load_fancybox.js and add your own settings.

 Credits
 -------

-* based off of the fancy_box jquery plugin by : http://fancy.klade.lv/
+* based off of the fancy_box jquery plugin by : http://fancybox.net/

 Copyright (c) 2009 Vann Ek, released under the MIT license